 Say your vows on secluded One Foot Island, in the Cook Islands, in the middle of a round the world adventure.
-Start in Los Angeles, where you can look for the stars in Hollywood and ride the Ferris wheel in Santa Monica.
+Start in New Zealand for a short road trip to discover the Maori culture of the North Island.
 Fly to the Cook Islands, where you’ll relax in Rarotonga before exchanging vows in paradise on One Foot Island in Aitutaki.
-Head to New Zealand for a short road trip before finishing with views over Singapore from a roof top swimming pool.
+Before heading home, you can explore the fast-paced exciting city of Singapore for 2 nights.
+As one of the main capital hubs on your round the world trip Singapore is the perfect choice to take some time out and explore.
 If you’re looking for the ultimate destination wedding holiday – you’ve found it.

 This itinerary can be tailored to suit your requirements; please contact one of our consultants to start planning your dream trip.